top of page

 Phase I

 The following is a list of men from the 11th Kansas Volunteer Cavalry who have received markers.
-Dedication ceremony to be held June 1, 2024 at the Fort Caspar Museum.
+Dedication ceremony was held June 1, 2024 at the Fort Caspar Museum.

 Private William T. Bonwell